-Gout is among the oldest known types of arthritis, or inflammation of the joints.
+Gout is among the oldest known types of arthritis, which is inflammation of the joints.

-The condition causes sudden, severe attacks of pain, stiffness, and swollen joints, most often in the big toe or other area of the foot.
+The condition causes sudden, severe attacks of pain, stiffness, and swollen joints, most often in the big toe or other areas of the foot.

-While medications are commonly prescribed for treating gout, diet may also play an important role in both the prevention and management of the condition.
+While medications are commonly prescribed for treating gout, diet plays an important role in preventing and treating gout.

-The global prevalence of the condition ranges around 1–4% percent.
+The global prevalence of gout is around 1–4%.
 The prevalence is much higher in adults 80 years and older, affecting up to 10% of men and 6% of women (1).

 The levels of uric acid in your body depend on the balance between its production and excretion.

 Hyperuricemia results from uric acid overproduction, underexcretion, or a combination of the two.

 The majority of uric acid is naturally produced by your body while the rest comes from your diet in the form of purines.
 Purines are natural substances in foods that your body converts to uric acid.

 There are several risk factors linked with hyperuricemia, including:

 - Medications.
 Certain diuretics, or water pills, increase the reabsorption of uric acid in your bloodstream (3).